The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies

 - Use the Mobile: Primary and Mobile: Secondary sections to style the links.

 - Use the Menu Color tweak in the Mobile Menu: General section to style the background color.

 - Use the Close Button tweaks in the Mobile Menu: General section to adjust the X that collapses the menu.

-- There is a space between the Main Navigation and Secondary Navigation links.
+- There is a space between the Primary Navigation and Secondary Navigation links.

 Set the breakpoint

 Choose the browser width where your header will switch to mobile view with the Mobile Breakpoint tweak.
 The default is 640 pixels.